keilmillerjr/mvscomplete-layout/readme.md

 ## Install Files

 1. Copy layout files to ```$HOME/Apps/AttractModeFE/layouts/mvscomplete/```
+2. Copy the contents of ```snap/``` to your snap artwork folder.
+You may copy and rename these files to match your displays.
+They will be used as default for missing artwork.
-2. The [Helpers module](https://github.com/keilmillerjr/helpers-module) is **REQUIRED** for you to install.
+3. The [Helpers module](https://github.com/keilmillerjr/helpers-module) is **REQUIRED** for you to install.
 The layout will not work correctly without it.
-3. The [Shuffle module](https://github.com/keilmillerjr/shuffle-module) is **REQUIRED** for you to install.
+4. The [Shuffle module](https://github.com/keilmillerjr/shuffle-module) is **REQUIRED** for you to install.
 The layout will not work correctly without it.

 ## Optional Files